UPDATE: Research Guide on Global Health Law

 Newspaper and news websites, as well as blogs, can be excellent sources for information on international developments in health law and public health.
 The following is a list of selected news sources and blogs that cover these topics.
 Note that a comprehensive collection of links for legal-related blogs is available in JUSTIA’s BlawgSearch; the lists there are organized by practice area, geographic focus, and by law school sponsorship.
 Try both the “Health Care Law” and “International Law” categories for blogs that may be useful for global health law research.

-7.1 The World Health Organization (WHO)
+7.1.
+The World Health Organization (WHO)

-7.2 Non-WHO International Instruments
+7.2.
+Non-WHO Instruments

 Also, part of the developing global health law framework are norms promulgated outside the WHO context.
 These include “hard” law international instruments, such as the International Covenant on Economic, Social and Cultural Rights (1976), which guarantees the individual’s right to the highest possible level of physical and mental health.[9]
 In general, for multilateral treaties that address health and health-related matters, conduct keyword or subject searches in the United Nations Treaty Collection.
 See also the 2010 version of this guide under “Basic Documents-Treaties of International Health Law” and the Annex in Fact Sheet No. 31 on “The Right to Health” (WHO and OHCHR, 2008).

-8. International Human Rights, Trade, & Intellectual Property
+8. International Human Rights, Trade & Intellectual Property

 The scope of global health law includes peripheral areas that impact public health, including international human rights, trade, and intellectual property law.
-The “right to health” itself is a fundamental tenet of human rights law that is articulated in a number of international agreements.[10]
-For an in-depth discussion of the link between global health and human rights law, see Chapter 8 (“Health and Human Rights”) in the aforementioned title Global Health Law (Harvard UP, 2014).
-For researching international human rights generally, see the GlobaLex contribution “UPDATE: International Human Rights” (Nov./Dec.
-2017).
+The “right to health” itself is a fundamental tenet of human rights law that is articulated in a number of international agreements.[9]
+For an in-depth discussion of the link between global health and human rights, see the above-mentioned Foundations of Global Health & Human Rights (Oxford UP, 2020).
+For researching international human rights generally, see the GlobaLex contribution “UPDATE: Researching International Human Rights” (Jan./Feb.
+2021).

-International trade law and intellectual property law are also closely related to global health.
-The international trade system, for example, can influence the quality and prices of medicine, and the outcomes of trade disputes can have public health implications.[11]
-In terms of intellectual property, securing patent protection for life-saving drugs can make those drugs prohibitively expensive for some members of the world’s population.[12]
-For a thorough overview of the complex relationship between global health law and international trade and intellectual property regimes, see Chapter 9 (“Global Health, International Trade, and Intellectual Property”) in Gosten’s Global Health Law.
+International trade law and intellectual property law are also closely related to global health, particularly as observed during the pandemic.
+The international trade system, for example, can influence the quality and prices of medicine, and the outcomes of trade disputes can have public health implications.[10]
+In terms of intellectual property, securing patent protection for life-saving drugs can make those drugs prohibitively expensive for some members of the world’s population.[11]
+For a thorough overview of the complex relationship between global health law and international trade and intellectual property regimes, see Chapter 9 (“Global Health, International Trade, and Intellectual Property”) in Gostin’s Global Health Law (2014).
 Also valuable is the GlobaLex contribution “UPDATE: Research Guide on TRIPS and Compulsory Licensing: Access to Innovative Pharmaceuticals for Least Developed Countries” (July/Aug.
-2016) and the NYU Law Library’s “WTO/GATT Research” guide.
+2016) and the NYU Law Library’s WTO/GATT Research guide.
+To identify recent scholarship on the relationship between COVID-19 and international trade and intellectual property, combine the latter as search terms in the above-mentioned journal databases or on Google Scholar.

 9. International & Regional Organizations